Breaking Benjamin: Live performance

 Breaking Benjamin's live sound has corresponded with lineup arrangements.
 The band originally lacked backing vocalists and tertiary instrumentation, requiring them to rely on pre-recorded tracks during live performances.
 However, the band was noted for a change in such respects with the second iteration of the band assembled in 2014.
 Bruch and Wallen were selected in part for their ability as singers, providing all backing vocals on both new studio recordings and during live shows.
-The band rarely tours outside North America due to Burnley's fear of flying.

 Burnley noted that it was important to add two new singers in order to replicate vocal techniques such as three-part harmonies, octave range, and layered vocals.
 Rauch, acting as a third guitarist, provides the band with "more freedom while simultaneously thickening up their live sound", as some songs feature three guitar parts or layered guitars or are meant to feature Burnley only performing vocals, such as "I Will Not Bow" and "Lights Out".
-Foist utilizes Roland V-Kit electronic drums during live performances and triggers certain sounds as heard in studio recordings, such as the piano notes in "Breakdown".
+Foist utilized Roland V-Kit electronic drums during live performances and triggered certain sounds as heard in studio recordings, such as the piano notes in "Breakdown".
 Additionally, Rauch is equipped with a Roland GR-55 guitar synthesizer allowing him to play orchestral strings and choir sound effects, further eliminating any reliance on pre-recorded tracks.

 Breaking Benjamin is known for frequent live collaborations with co-touring musicians, including David Draiman (Disturbed), Adam Gontier (Saint Asonia and Three Days Grace), Shaun Morgan (Seether), Dustin Bates (Starset), Morgan Rose (Sevendust), Chris Motionless (Motionless in White), and Jared Dines.
 Benjamin Burnley himself joins co-touring bands for a guest appearance, having performed with Alice in Chains, Chevelle, and Evans Blue among others.
 The band also occasionally brings fans on stage to perform with them.

+The band rarely tours outside North America due to Burnley's fear of flying; for the band's 2026 tour in Europe, Burnley would travel to Europe by boat, setting off a week earlier than the rest of the band.